ninjapenguin/updatr/README.md

 # Updatr

-Basic A record DNS updatr for records hosted on Cloudflare
+Basic A record DNS updater for records hosted on Cloudflare